Null Raychaudhuri Equation and the Impossibility of Traversable Wormholes in Unimodular Gravity: Introduction

 \section{Introduction}

 The Raychaudhuri equation occupies a central role in general relativity as a purely geometric identity governing the focusing properties of families of geodesics \citep{Raychaudhuri1955}.
 Together with appropriate causality and energy assumptions, it underlies some of the deepest results of the theory, including the Hawking--Penrose singularity theorems \citep{Penrose1965,Hawking1966}, and provides a covariant description of gravitational attraction in terms of geodesic convergence \citep{mtw1973gravitation,wald1984general,ellis2012relativistic}.
 A remarkable feature of the Raychaudhuri equation is that it is entirely independent of the gravitational field equations: it relies only on the affine structure of spacetime and the definition of curvature through the Riemann tensor.
+However, physical statements about attractive gravity, geodesic focusing, or energy conditions arise only after relating the Ricci tensor to matter through a specific set of gravitational field equations.
+In this sense, the Raychaudhuri equation by itself only describes the kinematical evolution of geodesic congruences, whereas the physical origin of focusing depends on the dynamical sector of the gravitational theory under consideration.
+Consequently, although the null Raychaudhuri equation remains purely geometric, it is not a priori obvious that different gravitational theories must lead to identical conclusions regarding geodesic focusing or constraints on the admissible matter content of spacetime.

 Traversable wormholes provide a natural arena in which the interplay between geometry, causality and energy conditions becomes particularly transparent.
 Morris and Thorne \citep{MorrisThorne1988} showed that static, spherically symmetric wormholes can be constructed at the price of violating the classical energy conditions, a conclusion further sharpened in \citep{MorrisThorneYurtsever1988}.
 Subsequent analyses clarified that the essential obstruction to traversability is not tied to a specific metric ansatz, but rather to the focusing of null geodesic congruences threading the wormhole throat.
 In particular, \citep{HochbergVisser1997} reformulated the flare--out condition in geometric terms, relating traversability to the behaviour of null generators and the absence of caustic formation.